microsoft/pai/src/database-controller/test-case.md

 1. Upgrade from `v1.0.y`

-    Drop the database; Deploy a `v1.0.y` bed, submit some jobs.
+    Drop the database; Deploy a `v1.0.y` bed, submit some jobs (must include: one running job, one completed job with retry history, and one completed job without retry history).
 Then upgrade it.
 Make sure the job information is correct, and running jobs are not affected.

 2. Upgrade from `v1.1.y`

-    Drop the database; Deploy a `v1.1.y` bed, submit some jobs.
+    Drop the database; Deploy a `v1.1.y` bed, submit some jobs (must include: one running job, one completed job with retry history, and one completed job without retry history).
 Then upgrade it.
 Make sure the job information is correct, and running jobs are not affected.

 ## Stress Test